List of The Hitchhiker's Guide to the Galaxy characters: Hotblack Desiato

-The B-side of the 7-inch single of the Hitchhiker's Guide TV Series theme music featured a performance of a song entitled "Only The End of the World Again", credited to 'Disaster Area'.
+The B-side of the 7-inch single of the Hitchhiker's Guide TV Series theme music featured a performance of a song "Only The End of the World Again", credited to Disaster Area..

+The rock group actually inspired a German skate-punk band to call themselves Disaster Area.

 Humma Kavula

 Humma Kavula is a semi-insane missionary living amongst the Jatravartid people of Viltvodle VI, and a former space pirate.
 (It was presumably during his time as a pirate that he lost his lower half and had it replaced with telescoping mechanical spider appendages).
 He wears thick glasses, which make his eyes appear normal when worn; however, when he removes the glasses, he appears to have shrunken black pits where his eyes should be.
 He seems to be a religious leader on that planet, preaching about the Coming of the Great White Handkerchief (The Jatravartids' interpretation of the end of the universe, as they believe the universe was sneezed out of the nose of the Great Green Arkleseizure).
 Hence, his sermons end with the words "Bless You" rather than "Amen" as all the Jatravartids sneeze stimultaneously at the end of a 'prayer'.

-He also ran against Zaphod Beeblebrox in the campaign for President of the Galaxy with the "anti-Zaphod" campaign slogan "Don't Vote For Stupid," but lost, and has remained bitter about it ever since.
+He also ran against Zaphod Beeblebrox in the campaign for President of the Galaxy (his campaign slogan "Don't Vote For Stupid" indicated he was one of the few residents of the galaxy to not be fooled by Zaphod's incompetence) but lost, and has remained bitter about it ever since.
 In the film he is seeking the Point-of-View Gun to further his religion's acceptance (presumably), and he takes one of Zaphod's two heads and one of his three arms (though its removal is not shown, Zaphod says while attempting to avoid the thermonuclear missiles above Magrathea "I can't do this without my third arm") hostage to ensure his help.